ECCC-MSC/open-data/docs/msc-data/climate_candcs-u6/readme_candcs-u6-datamart_en.md

 with :

 * __period__: Period associated with each data set, in {year of period start}-{year of period end} format: [1900-2014; 2015-2100; etc.].
- * __ECCC__ : Constant character string for Environment and Climate Change Canada, the data source.
+ * __ECCC__ : Constant character string for Environment and Climate Change Canada, the data source
 * __CanDCSU6__ : Constant string indicating statistically scaled climate scenario data from CMIP6 global climate models
 * __variable__: Name of the climate variable available in the file, taking one of the following values: [AirTemp, AirTempMin, AirTempMax, Precip].
-For anomalies: [AirTempAnomaly, AirTempMinAnomaly, AirTempMaxAnomaly, PrecipAnomaly].
+For anomalies: [AirTempAnomaly, AirTempMinAnomaly, AirTempMaxAnomaly, PrecipAnomaly]
-* __scenario__ : Scenarios emissions, taking one of the values: [SSP126, SSP245, SSP370, SSP585].
+* __scenario__ : Scenarios emissions, taking one of the values: [SSP126, SSP245, SSP585]
 * __percentile__: Ensemble percentile, taking one of the values: [Pct5, Pct25, Pct50, Pct75, Pct95]; Pct5 represents the 5th ensemble percentile; Pct25 represents the 25th ensemble percentile, etc.
-* __Sfc__ : Constant character string indicating that data are available on the surface.
+* __Sfc__ : Constant character string indicating that data are available on the surface
 * __LatLon__ : Constant string indicating lat-lon grid projection
 * __0.86__ : Horizontal grid resolution of 0.86 degrees
-* __timeStep__: Time step, taking one of the following values: [P1Y, P1M]; P1Y represents a time step of one year, P1M represents a time step of one month; [P1Y-{DJF, MAM, JJA, SON}] represents the seasonal period (ex: DJF: December-January-February) ; [P0Y-{DJF, MAM, JJA, SON}] represents the 30-year average, P0Y indicates a single time period in the file.
+* __timeStep__: Time step, taking one of the following values: [P1Y, P1M]; P1Y represents a time step of one year, P1M represents a time step of one month; [P1Y-{DJF, MAM, JJA, SON}] represents the seasonal period (ex: DJF: December-January-February) ; [P0Y-{DJF, MAM, JJA, SON}] represents the 30-year average, P0Y indicates a single time period in the file
 * __nc__: Constant string indicating NetCDF format

 Examples: